-Funds through this program will typically be allocated in two installments as described below.
-A single reimbursement request after completion of both the qualified project and municipal project may also be requested.
+Funds through this program are typically allocated in two installments as described below.
+A single reimbursement request after completion of both the qualified project and municipal project is also permissible.
+Recipients should use the attached reimbursement request form and include the required attachments outlined below for each request.
 Email reimbursement requests to Caitlin Corkins at caitlin.corkins@vermont.gov.
+The requests will also be reviewed by the Vermont Department of Taxes before payment is issued.